ByGregMarine/bygregmarine.com/content/pages/books/vitamin-g/chapter-010/index.md

   - Motivational
   - SocialMedia
 ---
-> *Perspective is everything to me!
-How I look at things will completely shape how I perceive and react to the environment around me.
-Even when I look at the same thing at the same angle, I have new eyes each time and new experiences to shape the way I think about everything!*
+> *Perspective is everything!
+How we look at things will completely shape how we perceive and react to the environment around us.
+Even when we look at the same thing at the same angle, we have new eyes each time and new experiences to shape the way we think about everything!*